afableco/demographilia/content/authors/admin/_index.md

 Hi.
 I am Jaron.
 I will spruce up my bio at some point, but for the moment, just know I am a plodder trying to get along in this world.

-Currently, I don't have any set plans for this blog; I was mostly interested in seeing if I could set it up.
+Currently, I don't have any long-term plans for this blog; I was mostly interested in seeing if I could set it up using `blogdown`.
 My interim plan is to write some posts on subjects that I am interested in.
 I suspect there won't be a lot, but I will give it a go.
 I need the practice writing.

 *Afableco* means friendliness, affability and kindness in Esperanto.
 I would like to think that describes me, but sometimes I worry I am more like [Larry Underwood](https://stephenking.fandom.com/wiki/Larry_Underwood) - just less interesting.